hari0920/Deep-Learning/ramblings.md

 Gibson argues that occlusion boundaries, together with surfaces, are the basis for the perception of the surface layout of a scene

+Prof Jianbo shi has done extensive work in the field of negative-space images.
+There are a lot of papers which discuss the theories of affinities and graph based algorithms which work in the field of detecting features which are helpgul for segmentation of images.

 #Previous works:
 * [Based on shapememes, Pb algorithm] (https://homes.cs.washington.edu/~xren/publication/xren_eccv06_figureground.pdf)
 * [Occlusion cues + CRF model + Pb] (https://www.ri.cmu.edu/pub_files/pub4/hoiem_derek_2007_3/hoiem_derek_2007_3.pdf)
 * [Depth ordering] (http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.650.9285&rep=rep1&type=pdf)
 * [Convexity + graph cut algorithm] (http://homes.cs.washington.edu/~luyao/iccv11conc.pdf)
 * [Graph cut algorithm + code]  (http://cs.brown.edu/~pff/segment/)
+* [Object specific figure-ground segregation] (http://www.cs.cmu.edu/afs/cs/user/xingyu/www/papers/yus_object.pdf) - Paper deals with proper figure-ground separation.
+* [Affinity CNN] (http://ttic.uchicago.edu/~mmaire/papers/pdf/affinity_cnn_cvpr2016.pdf) - Affinity CNN - First attempt to involve deep nets into Affinities.

 ##Notes on previous works:
 * Markov random field based algorithm is capable of depth ordering. ??
 T-junctions were used previously in order to capture the difference between the positions of intersections among objects.
 * Depth ordering is related to the boundary ownership which is inturn figure/ground assignment problem.
 3rd paper uses binary edge image where the occlusion boundaries are labelled in white.
 The paper also suggests a method to capture the boundary convexity.
+* The 4th paper does a graph cut on the image and segments to 6-8 superpixels.
+Graph cut algorithm is super fast and efficient.
+The second step is to perform concave arc detection.
+They manually classify into three concavity contexts.
+      * Preprocessing : compute the segmentation and find the concave arcs.
+          * B-spline curve algorithm is used to smooth the contour and reduce the noise.
+	  * A minimum enclosing rectangle is drawn for the superpixel and the contour is split into 4 sections.
+	  * then they perform hierarchical segmentation on the section to obtain the curvature of the arcs in the section.
+      * model construction : Build a weighted graph on the candidate superpixels and find the distance between the vertices
+      * clustering : Bi-partition the graph and obtain the salient object.
+* 5th paper logic:
+      * Detect patches and edges
+      * build relational graphs for patches and pixel grouping.
+      * They produce pixel grouping, patch grouping , pixel and patch correspondance cues separately and integrate them through an integration model.
+      *

 #Initial testing:
 * Testing is done using Tensorflow on Imagenet dataset.